-Students seeking to transfer from another college must follow the regular application procedure outlined in the admission procedures.
-Transfer students must request official transcripts of all previous college or university work attempted, regardless of whether or not credit was granted.
-Upon admission to Nichols College, copies of the transfer student's transcripts need to be sent to the Registrar's Office for evaluation.
-The Registrar will send a notification of credits accepted for transfer to the student.
+Students seeking to transfer from another college must follow the regular application procedure outlined in the admission procedures. the student a notification of credits accepted for transfer the student a notification of credits accepted for transfer.
+Transfer students must request official transcripts of all previous college or university work attempted, regardless of whether credit was granted.
+Upon admission to Nichols College, copies of the transfer student's transcripts must be sent to the Registrar's Office for evaluation.
+The Registrar will send the student a notification of credits accepted for transfer.